Brisbane Travel Guide – About this page

 Brisbane also offers free City Loop and Spring Hill Loop buses in the city center.
 They operate clockwise and counterclockwise every 10 minutes from 7 am to 6 pm, and will take you to some of the city’s key attractions (such as the Botanical Gardens and King George Square).

-You can also take the CityGlider bus service that will take you a little further out of town, such as the West End or The Gabba (especially useful for sporting events).
+You can also take the CityGlider bus service that will take you a little further out of towns, such as the West End or The Gabba (especially useful for sporting events).
 You can also use the Go Card for these buses!

 Trains – Brisbane’s rail network is excellent and will take you to attractions throughout the city and the surrounding suburbs.
 Central Station and Roma Street Station are two of the largest stations in the city.